What is the vision?

 A robust outreach process to collect the ideas and feedback of residents and other stakeholders was used to craft the vision.
 This included focus groups, online surveys, pop-ups, meetings with communtiy-based organizations, and other initiatives.

-To read more about ConnectSF’s outreach activities for the vision-building process, please download and read Appendix A: Outreach Summary Report (coming soon).
+To read more about ConnectSF’s outreach activities for the vision-building process, please download and read Appendix B: Outreach Summary Report.

 How will the vision be used?